DomEscobar/Angular-Vue-Webcompoennts/readme.md

-# Angular ang Vue Webcomponents merged
+# Angular and Vue Webcomponents merged

 There are 2 seperate projects.